lovescott/spark-music-recommender/README.md

   - [Contributing](#contributing)

 ## Installation
-  This ALS example makes use of the AudioScrobbler Data set that can be downloaded [here](http://www-etud.iro.umontreal.ca/~bergstrj/audioscrobbler_data.html)
+  This ALS example makes use of the AudioScrobbler dataset that can be downloaded [here](http://www-etud.iro.umontreal.ca/~bergstrj/audioscrobbler_data.html)

   The spark application is setup to run local and assumes that the needed files are in a directory name 'data' in the root of the project.